Sliced Transport Plans: The Pivot Sliced Discrepancy

 First, we compute $\PStheta(\mu_1, \mu_2)$: we have and then we see that there are unique optimal plans between $\mu_\theta[\mu_1, \mu_2]$ and each $\mu_1, \mu_2$:

 Using \cref{thm:W_nu_disintegration}, we compute: We now turn to $\PStheta(\mu_1, \mu_3)$.
-This time, we have There is a unique optimal transport plan between $\mu_\theta[\mu_1, \mu_3]$ and $\mu_1$: On the other hand, there are an infinite number of OT between $\mu_\theta[\mu_1, \mu_3]$ and $\mu_3$, which are convex combinations of two extremal plans (which correspond to the two permutations of $\{1, 2\}$): Following \cref{thm:W_nu_disintegration}, we have which is clearly minimal at $t=0$, yielding and by symmetry, $\PStheta(\mu_2, \mu_3) = \PStheta(\mu_1, \mu_3) = 1$.
-We conclude that the triangle inequality does not hold:
+This time, we have There is a unique optimal transport plan between $\mu_\theta[\mu_1, \mu_3]$ and $\mu_1$: On the other hand, there are an infinite number of OT between $\mu_\theta[\mu_1, \mu_3]$ and $\mu_3$, which are convex combinations of two extremal plans (which correspond to the two permutations of $\{1, 2\}$):